stoflom/btrfs_backup/README.md

 ### System & Backup

+#### `btrfs_snapshot.sh`

+A script to take Btrfs snapshots of specified subvolumes.
+The snapshots are  placed in .snapshots under the specified subvolumes.

 #### `btrfs_backup.sh`

 A script to take Btrfs snapshots of `/`, `/home`, and other specified subvolumes and send them incrementally to a mounted backup disk.